 It is possible that there may be unknown risks of placenta consumption.
 It’s also possible that you might have your placenta encapsulated and see no results whatsoever.

 At Buddha Belly, we believe our strict guidelines on transport, location of encapsulation and safety standards are the best available.
-We encourage our clients and potential clients to research this option and discuss with their healthcare provider.
+We encourage our clients and potential clients to research this option and discuss benefits and risks with their healthcare provider.

 Your placenta never leaves your own possession, leaving no doubt as to whose it is.
 We provide your own personal transportation kit – and instructions – on how to store and transport your placenta until encapsulation can begin.